Product description ※Please note that product information is not in full comprehensive meaning because of the machine translation.

 The smoke chamber and fire chamber part are silver (gunmetal) with bitterness.
 The lettering on the side of the cab, the side of the tender and the back is silver.

 It is a large driving wheel for high-speed running with a 2030 mm diameter (gunmetal).
 It is remodeled from a coal-fired boiler to a heavy oil-fired boiler.
-It is equipped with a unique large smoke elimination plate.
+It is equipped with a unique large smoke-removing plate.

 It is accurately recreates the look.